L-Carnosine – Product Information

 Muscle tissue has the most significant levels of carnosine in the human body.
 Yet, there are also relatively high concentrations in brain tissue.
 The naturally occurring peptide may also be found among innervated tissues.

-What does L carnosine do to the brain?
+What does L-carnosine do to the brain of subjects?

 L-carnosine reduced aging-induced increases in mitochondrial monoamine oxidase-A activity in the brain.
 Furthermore, L-carnosine protects neurons by modulating the HO-1/Hsp72 system and reducing neuronal damage caused by oxidative stress.
 [R]